-The interest rates applicable to the borrowings are based on a pricing margin grid and will change as a result of the ratio of outstanding indebtedness to annualized quarterly funds flows as calculated in accordance with the agreement governing the credit facility.
-Annualized quarterly funds flow is defined as earnings before depletion and depreciation, stock based compensation, accretion of decommissioning obligations, unrealized gains or losses on commodity contracts and gains or losses on dispositions.
+The interest rates applicable to drawings under the facilities are based on a pricing margin grid and can change quarterly as a result of the ratio of all outstanding indebtedness to annualized quarterly funds flows as calculated in accordance with the agreement governing the facility ("Debt to Funds Flow").
+Annualized quarterly funds flow is defined as earnings before depletion and depreciation, stock based compensation, accretion of decommissioning obligations and debenture discounts, unrealized gains or losses on commodity contracts, gains or losses on dispositions and deferred income taxes.